 If you’ve ever stumbled across this blog in a drunken stupor, you know I love horror movies.
 So much so that every year my fellow bloggers and I review 31 horror movies in October.
 Naturally, some films slip through the cracks, this is one of them.
 The VHS box to The Stuff is an image firmly burned into my memory.
-Tell me, how could you walk past this tape without at least a second glance?
+Tell me, how could you walk past this film at the video store (image posted above) without at least a second glance?
 “Why is marshmallow fluff pouring out of this man’s eye sockets?”
 Well past John, let me show you the way.

 FADE IN: a railroad worker—who seems far too old to be an effective member of society—is doing a nightly patrol by the train yards when he discovers a creamy white substance bubbling out of the ground.
 So he does what any sane individual would do and sticks his finger into it and eats it.
 Who’s first thought after discovering a puddle of bubbling ooze is, “Ah yeah, I gotta get me a piece of that!”
 Well good move old man, because the ooze tastes great!
 I believe the line was: “That tastes real good!
 Tasty!
 Sweet!”
 The old man shows one of his coworkers and tells him they could sell it.
 So it begins.